cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 **Exercise (10 minutes):**

 Go through your relationship list and find someone you don't know yet (level 1).
 Search that person in social networks on the internet or intranet.
 Connect with the person and write a customized message (add information like: Why do I connect?
 What do I appreciate?
-What do I have to offer?:
+What do I have to offer?):

 1. ...<br/><br/>